slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Essencialism: The disciplined pursuit of less.'*

+> *'Own my house on 40 acres with clean water river frontage, and assets i can enjoy & be creative with (car, motorcyles, music equipment, tools etc)'*

+> *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*

+> *'House + work + third place (coffeeshop).'*

+How to reduce your expenses without sacrificing your quality of life?

+> *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

+> *'Geoarbitrage.'*

-HINT: How to simplify?
+Simplicity is the ultimate sophistication.
+How to simplify?
 - Use simpler tools.
 - Use it or loose it.
 - [Get rid of the unnecessary distractions](focus).
 - [Remove any obligations that aren’t truly serving your end goals](freedom).
 - Your job should be a product of your lifestyle, not the other way around.

-*HOWEVER:*
+- Lifestyle before money.
+But money also.
+Spend your money on experiences and adopt a minimalist lifestyle.
+Live the life you want now and not later.
+- Work no more than 35 hours a week.

+However:

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.
 And you can’t go back to it.
 It’s an endless subject.' -- John Cassavetes*

 <!--
-- Own my house on 40 acres with clean water river frontage, and assets i can enjoy & be creative with (car, motorcyles, music equipment, tools etc)
-- simplicity is the ultimate sophistication
-- Spend Your Money on Experiences and Adopt a Minimalist Lifestyle

-> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
-Climb that goddamn mountain.' -- Jack Kerouac*

-I have no plans to retire.
-It’s the perfect combination of work and play that keep you young.
-If I quit work it would be the beginning of the end for me.

-How to Reduce Your Expenses without Sacrificing Your Quality of Life
-> *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

-> *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*

-“Lifestyle before money.
-But money also.”
-In life, you will often be presented with two options: The lucrative option, The lifestyle option job -> money + lifestyle!
+- In life, you will often be presented with two options: The lucrative option, The lifestyle option. job -> money + lifestyle!

-live the life you want now and not later.

-geoarbitrage

-Work no more than 35 hours a week.

-HINTS on the value in less and the joy of missing out:
+- value in less and the joy of missing out:

-it’s important to spend a lot of time in nature and with the unique opportunity of discovering yourself.
+- it’s important to spend a lot of time in nature and with the unique opportunity of discovering yourself.
 The real work is within.
 I find that people especially my age, are so distracted with things outside of themselves / needing to prove something.

-the unfortunate culture in technology that devalues everything unrelated to militant capitalism.
+- the unfortunate culture in technology that devalues everything unrelated to militant capitalism.
 If you’re not trying to make money, what are you even doing?

-feel like a local celebrity: everybody knows who you are. you are in a city, without knowing the language, manage to go to the hostel, meet people there. make your way there.
+- feel like a local celebrity: everybody knows who you are.
+You are in a city, without knowing the language, manage to go to the hostel, meet people there.
+Make your way there.

-Life is a game of tradeoffs.
+- Life is a game of tradeoffs.
 You must eventually choose what you’re willing to trade based on what you value.

-Don't play the government’s game.
+- Don't play the government’s game.
 Instead, create a game that worked by my rules, a game I could win.

-“the paradise tax”
+- the paradise tax

-_meaning_ I quickly realized that I had to find another way to derive meaning from my life than working or productivity.
+- find another way to derive meaning from life than working or productivity.
 When I’m out in the world, I rent my car on turo and my homes on airbnb.
 I travel hack to cover the flights.
 Promote Airbnb for travel credits.

-That’s why I wanted to speak to Fred.
+- That’s why I wanted to speak to Fred.
 Not because he wrote “The Soup” episode of Seinfeld.
 But because he’s still doing what he loves to do.
 And what he loves to do is constantly changing.

-But you're choosing to be uninformed.
+- But you're choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.

-My life has been a series of questions and odd experiments.
+- My life has been a series of questions and odd experiments.

-permission to rethink
-weekly design session -- think on longer term reactive to proactive life start where do you have control of. go slowly over time.
-Essentialism:

-/r/buyitforlife
+- /r/buyitforlife

-house + work + third place (coffeeshop)

-Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.
+- Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.
 -->